-The city of London is in the grips of an unprecedented building boom with skyscrapers at the heart of a complex debate.
 The increasing number of construction projects in planning and underway in the city are partly a response to the British capital’s population growth; tall buildings meet the need to achieve higher levels of housing and workspace.

 There are a wide range of arguments for and against the expansion of the city skywards, as planners try to meet the needs of its growing number of residents.
 Over 100 new tall buildings (over 20 storeys) have been proposed for Britain’s capital in the last year.
 Latest industry research by New London Architecture (NLA) also shows that the number of tall buildings under construction has risen from 70 to 89.